-THIS WARRANT AGREEMENT (this "Agreement"), dated as of and , a , as Warrant Agent (the "Warrant Agent"). , 2015, is by and between Visualant, Incorporated, a Nevada corporation (the "Company"),
+THIS WARRANT AGREEMENT (this "Agreement"), dated as of a man date of a man as warrant Agent (the "Warrant Agent").

-WHEREAS, the Company is engaged in a public offering (the "Offering") of shares of common stock of the Company, par value \$0.001 per share ("Common Stock") and warrants to purchase shares of Common Stock of the Company ("Warrants"), and, in connection therewith, has determined to issue and deliver up to to public investors in the Offering, each such Warrant evidencing the right of the holder thereof to purchase one share of Common Stock of the Company for \$ per share, subject to adjustment as described herein; and
+WHEREAS, the Company is engaged in a public offering (the "Offering") of shares of common stock of the Company, par value \$0.001 per share ("Common Stock") and warrants to purchase shares of Common Stock of the Company ("Warrants"), and, in connection therewith, has determined to issue and deliver up to Warrants to public investors in the Offering, each such Warrant evidencing the right of the holder thereof to purchase one share of Common Stock of the Company for \$ per share, subject to adjustment as described herein; and

-WHEREAS, the Company has filed with the Securities and Exchange Commission (the "Commission") a registration statement, as amended, on Form S-1, No. 333-203635 (the "Registration Statement") and prospectus (the "Prospectus"), for the registration, under the Securities Act of 1933, as amended (the "Securities Act"), of the shares of Common Stock to be sold in the Offering; and the shares of Common Stock underlying the Warrants to be sold in the Offering; and
+WHEREAS, the Company has filed with the Securities and Exchange Commission (the "Commission") a registration statement, as amended, on Form S-1, No. 333-203635 (the "Registration Statement") and prospectus (the "Prospectus"), for the registration, under the Securities Act of 1933, as amended (the "Securities Act"), of the shares of Common Stock to be sold in the Offering, the Warrants to be sold in the Offering; and